CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/NetworkElement.md

 `func (o *NetworkElement) UnsetDns()`

 UnsetDns ensures that no value is present for Dns, not even an explicit nil
+### GetEquipmentChassis

+`func (o *NetworkElement) GetEquipmentChassis() EquipmentChassisRelationship`

+GetEquipmentChassis returns the EquipmentChassis field if non-nil, zero value otherwise.

+### GetEquipmentChassisOk

+`func (o *NetworkElement) GetEquipmentChassisOk() (*EquipmentChassisRelationship, bool)`

+GetEquipmentChassisOk returns a tuple with the EquipmentChassis field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEquipmentChassis

+`func (o *NetworkElement) SetEquipmentChassis(v EquipmentChassisRelationship)`

+SetEquipmentChassis sets EquipmentChassis field to given value.

+### HasEquipmentChassis

+`func (o *NetworkElement) HasEquipmentChassis() bool`

+HasEquipmentChassis returns a boolean if a field has been set.

+### SetEquipmentChassisNil

+`func (o *NetworkElement) SetEquipmentChassisNil(b bool)`

+ SetEquipmentChassisNil sets the value for EquipmentChassis to be an explicit nil

+### UnsetEquipmentChassis
+`func (o *NetworkElement) UnsetEquipmentChassis()`

+UnsetEquipmentChassis ensures that no value is present for EquipmentChassis, not even an explicit nil
 ### GetEtherPortChannels

 `func (o *NetworkElement) GetEtherPortChannels() []EtherPortChannelRelationship`